nzp-team/documentation/markdown/landing/index.md

 This documentation is not designed to cover basic gameplay foundations such as the Power-Up system, what Perk-A-Cola machines are, etc., as those are bases covered by the official [_Call of Duty_ Wiki](https://callofduty.fandom.com/wiki/Call_of_Duty_Wiki).
 Nazi Zombies: Portable goes to great efforts to achieve parity with it's gameplay features in such a way that makes content on said wiki valid and applicable to this project as well.

 All documentation and media hosted is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en), with no exclusions or exceptions.
+You can contribute to the documentation by submitting a pull request to the [GitHub repository](https://github.com/nzp-team/documentation)

 ## Game Screenshots